benchase33/blog_copy/_posts/2022-07-18-prop_scores.md

 ## Matching - Creating a New Population

 Visually, you can think of matching as taking the section of the population with overlapping propensity scores, which is the overlapping red and blue dots in the figure above.
-We are restricting our analysis to the section of the population in which age is not a confounder (i.e., similar enough between the treated and untreated subjects).
+We are restricting our analysis to the section of the population in which age is not a confounder (i.e., subjects in the treated and untreated groups are similar enough that they can't be classified by their age).
 There is nothing fancy here; the logic can be implemented in an iterative loop:
 1. For each treated subject, find every untreated subject with a propensity score within some threshold (e.g., 0.0003).
 2. If there is at least one match, add the treated subject and all matches to the new population.
 3. If there are no matches, **do not** add the treated subject to the new population.